+The plot thickens.
 UPDATE: TMZ spoke with Al Sharpton's rep, Rachel Noerdlinger, who confirms Sharpton and Jackson were protesting Mottola in NY together in 2002 on July 6th and July 9th.

 As the for the key date -- July 7th -- Sharpton's rep released the following curious statement: